-I have been referred to your company by a friend of mine who works for you (NAME OF FRIEND) and I wanted to send in my CV as I am an experienced WHAT looking for a fresh challenge and your company comes highly recommended.
+I have been referred to your company by a friend of mine who works for you (NAME OF FRIEND) and I wanted to send in my CV as I am experienced [INERT JOB TITLE] looking for a fresh challenge and your company comes highly recommended.

 Having done my research into your company I particularly like your vision for your services/products/future and would very much like to be a part of that.